 And expansion did follow with the introduction of Endorphin, the first carbon mountain bike from Scott Bicycles.
 It racked up victories at the World Cup and the Olympic Games, establishing the brand as a cycling legend.

 The G-Zero, Genius, Plasma and Addict

-Also in the same year, Scott launched the Genius, a full-suspension mountain bike with shock that could be adjusted to three modes - lock-out, all travel and traction.
+Also in the same year, Scott launched the Genius, a full-suspension mountain bike with a shock that could be adjusted to three modes - lock-out, all travel, and traction.
 The bike was instrumental in winning the marathon event at the World Championships.

 Innovation after innovation followed for Scott Bikes.
 In 2005, the company introduced Plasma, the lightest triathlon frame available and in 2007 it launched the Addict, the lightest road frame.

 Also in that year, Scott Bicycles applied its Integrated Molding Process to its Nude TC shock and came up with the lightest full-suspension bike.
 A second-generation Genius bike was introduced in 2009, followed by a new Twin Loc suspension, the Scale, which is the lightest MTB carbon frame to date as well as an E-bike system in partnership with Bosch.

 |Mountain||Spark, Scale, Genius, Aspect, Voltage, Gambler, Voltage, Contessa|